James White (Scottish footballer): Playing career

-In 1931 when Sam Mark relocated and merged the Marksmen franchise twice, White followed the team on both occasions.
+In 1931 when Sam Mark relocated and merged the 'Marksmen' franchise twice, White followed the team on both occasions.
 They first moved to New York City, where they merged with New York Soccer Club and became the New York Yankees.
 In the summer of 1931, White played for a Yankees team featuring Billy Gonsalves, Bert Patenaude and George Moorhouse that twice played Celtic in friendlies.
 On 30 May at Fenway Park the Yankees won 4–3.
 However, on 28 June at Yankee Stadium, Celtic won the second game 4–1.
-The Yankees then moved to New Bedford, Massachusetts where they merged with Fall River F.C. to become the New Bedford Whalers.
+The Yankees then moved to New Bedford, Massachusetts where they merged with Providence to become the New Bedford Whalers.
 With the Whalers, White won a further two American Soccer League titles and the 1932 National Challenge Cup.
 On 3 April 1932 he scored the opening goal in a 5–2 win against Stix, Bear and Fuller in the second leg of the final.